ynoproject/ynolocations/README.md

 Ideally, unused maps and worlds should not be listed, as to not encourage players to visit them by using exploits.

-Lastly, the expedition and world progress systems of YNOproject is able to know if you visited a world based on if you visited a location with the **EXACT SAME NAME**.
-Therefore, for a world, at least one of its locations that can be visited must have the exact same name, otherwise it will not be able to complete expeditions there (e.g. in `Plaza World`, you cannot have the world defined solely by two locations named `Plaza World: South` and `Plaza World: North`: you need at least one `Plaza World`, as visiting `Plaza World: South` or `Plaza World: North` would not be able to trigger expedition and world progress due to not having the exact same name than `Plaza World`).
+Lastly, the expedition and world progress systems of YNOproject are able to know if you visited a world based on if you visited a location with the **EXACT SAME NAME**.
+Therefore, for a world, at least one of its locations that can be visited must have the exact same name, otherwise expeditions and visits in said world will not be able to be completed (e.g. in `Plaza World`, you cannot have the world defined solely by two locations named `Plaza World: South` and `Plaza World: North`: you need at least one `Plaza World`, as visiting `Plaza World: South` or `Plaza World: North` would not be able to trigger expedition and world progress due to not having the exact same name than `Plaza World`).

 ## The Yume 2kki Case

-Unlike the other games, as Yume 2kki is constantly growing, and to make things simpler, the location configuration is not complete: instead, YNOproject parses the map IDs present on the [Map IDs page of Yume Wiki](https://yume.wiki/2kki/Map_IDs), and uses them if the entry selected is listed as `Accessible`, has a proper name and links to a proper world page.
+Unlike other games, as Yume 2kki is constantly growing, and to make things simpler, the location configuration is not complete: instead, YNOproject parses the map IDs present on the [Map IDs pages of Yume Wiki](https://yume.wiki/2kki/Map_IDs), and uses them if the entry selected is listed as `Accessible`, has a proper name and links to a proper world page.
 On said linked world page, the `Japanese Name` property is used as the name to use for the Japanese, Korean and Chinese location configurations.

 As such, outside of defining the wiki link and the ignored map IDs, the configuration present here is only used to define specific cases that cannot be defined solely by the Map IDs pages:
 - Define coordinates to delimit worlds (e.g. aediorugap's maps, such as map 1730, tend to include several worlds on them)